-Feral Hog.
-Feral hogs have historically been second to deer in importance as game animals in the Preserve; however, recent data has shown that feral hogs are likely nearly extirpated from the Preserve.
 Feral hogs were first introduced to Florida by Spanish explorers in the 16th century.
 Feral hogs are managed by the FWC as a game animal on WMAs and in the past were stocked in many of these areas in South Florida, including Big Cypress as late as 1975.
 It is now illegal to stock feral hogs in the Preserve; however, illegal stocking in the Preserve may still occur.

 Mast-producing hardwood hammocks are probably the preferred habitat for hogs, followed by pinelands (because of their short hydroperiod), and during the dry season mixed-hardwood swamps (Schortemeyer et al. 1985).
 As with deer, cypress prairies and prairies are probably the least productive vegetation for hogs (J. L.Schortemeyer, Florida Game and Freshwater Fish Commission, pers. comm.
 1986).

 Feral hogs are known for their ability to rapidly reproduce.
 In the Merritt Island National Wildlife Refuge near Cape Canaveral, hogs may produce 1.5 litters per year, with an average of 2.3 piglets at weaning (Ron Hight, USFWS, pers. comm.
 1986).
 In south-central Florida, Belden and Frakenberger (1990) determined litter size to be 3.5 piglets prior to weaning.
 The summer wet season may be a limiting factor for hog populations.
-Schortemeyer has observed hogs freely moving through one foot of water or less, but when water is deeper than 16 inches, their movement appears to be greatly restricted, confining the animals to higher ground and limiting available space and food (Schortemeyer et al. 1985).
+Schortemeyer has observed hogs freely moving through 1 foot of water or less, but when water is deeper than 16 inches, their movement appears to be greatly restricted, confining the animals to higher ground and limiting available space and food (Schortemeyer et al. 1985).
 Conversely, a prolonged winter drought appears to reduce hog reproduction and increase hog movements and may cause direct mortality through dehydration (J. L. Schortemeyer, Florida Game and Freshwater Fish Commission, pers. comm.
 1986).
 Given these limits, the hog population in the Big Cypress may be constrained from large or rapid increases by environmental conditions.

-In addition to being a popular game animal, feral hogs are a prey species for Florida panthers (Maehr et al. 1990, Dalrymple and Bass 1996).
-Generally, feral hogs constitute the greatest biomass consumed by panthers north of the Alligator Alley section of I-75 while white-tailed deer are the greatest biomass consumed to the south (Maehr et al. 1990).
+In addition to being a popular game animal, feral hogs are a prey species for Florida panthers (Maehr et al. 1990b, Dalrymple and Bass 1996).
+Generally, feral hogs constitute the greatest biomass consumed by panthers north of the Alligator Alley section of

+Interstate 75 (I-75) while white-tailed deer are the greatest biomass consumed to the south (Maehr et al. 1990).